-How to track legislation
+How to Track Legislation

 Each bill that is introduced is given a number according to the chamber and the order in which it is introduced.
 (Every Congress, the numbering starts over at S. 1 and H. R. 1.)
 Once a bill is voted on and becomes a law, it is given a Public Law number and then becomes part of the United States Code.
 All of these numbers are possible ways to research past and present legislation.

 NNEDV follows domestic violence issues in Congress and can provide you with the latest information.
-To get critical updates on domestic violence legislation and information about how you can contact Congress, please join NNEDV's mailing list!
+To get critical updates on domestic violence legislation and information about how you can contact Congress, please join NNEDV’s action list!

 Who is my Representative?
 Who are my Senators?